About Trump's 'New York Values'?

 Ironically, Trump is referring to the fact that his fellow “establishment Republicans” in Washington don’t like Cruz.
 And his assertion is amusing given that Trump reflexively calls everybody “very stupid” anytime he’s at a podium.

-Not only did Trump steal Ronald Reagan’s campaign slogan, “Let’s Make America Great Again,” but in attempting to cloak his own deep and demonstrable Democrat roots, Trump is now comparing himself to President Reagan: “If you look at Ronald Reagan — and he was a Democrat with a very liberal bent, and he became a Republican with a somewhat conservative … Republican.”
+Not only did Trump borrow Ronald Reagan’s campaign slogan, “Let’s Make America Great Again,” but he is now comparing himself to President Reagan: “If you look at Ronald Reagan — and he was a Democrat with a very liberal bent, and he became a Republican with a somewhat conservative … Republican.”

-Despite his penchant for incomplete truncated sentences, Trump’s self-aggrandizing comparison is patently absurd, except for one point.
-Ronald Reagan was a “Democrat” much in the way Donald Trump is now a “Republican” – in name only.
-And, Despite Trump’s bizarre assertion to the contrary, President Reagan did not have a “very liberal bent,” and clearly he was not just a “somewhat conservative Republican.”
+Trump’s comparison is patently absurd, except for one point.
+Ronald Reagan was a “Democrat” much in the way Donald Trump has been a Democrat.
+Trump’s bizarre assertion to the contrary, President Reagan did not have a “very liberal bent,” and clearly he was not just a “somewhat conservative Republican.”

 As Reagan said famously about his party affiliation change, “I didn’t leave the Democratic Party, the Democratic Party left me.”
-But today, Trump embraces many of the statist Democratic Party policies Reagan rejected.
-He is a shallow, petulant and narcissistic minsogynst, far more aligned with Democrats than the Party of Reagan.
+Trump has embraced many of the statist Democratic Party policies Reagan rejected.
+However, this is not to say that Trump can’t come over from the dark side.

-If I may, Mr. Trump, I knew Ronald Reagan.
-Mr. Trump, you’re no Ronald Reagan.
+But, for the record, Mr. Trump – I knew Ronald Reagan.
+Mr. Trump, as it stands now, you’re no Ronald Reagan.

-The great tragedy of a prospective Trump presidency would be that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation, those conservatives might be faced with the ultimate RINO in the executive branch.
+The greatest concern about a prospective Trump presidency is that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation, those conservatives might be faced with a RINO in the executive branch.

 Pro Deo et Constitutione — Libertas aut Mors